Jafer118/pixel-jump-bug-runner-game/README.md

 # pixel-jump-bug-runner-game
 2d runner game
-How to get that game running and play it

-Quick summary of how to get the whole setup working for your hackathon without making it overly complicated:

-What you need to have ready
-Make sure XAMPP is running with Apache and MySQL turned on, so your local server is good to go.

-The files in your folder
+What you need in your folder
-Dump all these files into a single folder inside your htdocs (for example, C:/xampp/htdocs/bug-runner/):
+Put all these files together in one single folder:

-    index.html – The playing field and layout
+    index.html – The game layout and screen

-    style.css – That retro pixel-art style
+    style.css – The retro pixel styling

-    script.js – The whole engine for jumping, gravity, and collisions
+    script.js – The core logic for jumping, gravity, and collisions

-    speler.png – That blue character with your graduation cap
+    speler.png – The blue character with the graduation cap

-    bug.png – That annoying red bug with the 404 error
+    bug.png – The red bug with the 404 error

-How to test it
+How to play

+    Double-click index.html to open it right in Chrome, Firefox, or Edge.

-Open your browser, type http://localhost/bug-runner/index.html in the address bar (or whatever your folder is called) and the game loads right away.
-Press the spacebar or click the screen to jump over those red bugs.
-If you crash, you see your score and you can restart right away via the button.
+    Press the spacebar or click/tap on the screen to jump over those incoming red bugs.

-Setting up that database
-For those 4 mandatory entities (Gebruikers, Scores, Skins, Instellingen), you just create your tables in phpMyAdmin.
-Grab the scores from your JavaScript and shoot them to a small PHP script using a simple fetch so it lands neatly in the database.
-Easy!
+    If you crash, your final score pops up and you can hit restart to try again.

+Connecting the database later
+You only need XAMPP and PHP/MySQL when you're actually ready to save those highscores to your database tables (Gebruikers, Scores, Skins, Instellingen).
+For just testing and playing the game itself, opening the HTML file directly in your browser is enough.